Learn the common signs of mental illness in adults and adolescents.

 NAMI believes that gun violence is a public health crisis that endangers the life, safety and mental health of people throughout the U.S. NAMI supports public policies and laws that create waiting periods for purchasing firearms to reduce impulsive acts of gun violence and self- harm.

 Gun violence is a public health crisis, endangering the lives, safety and mental health of communities across the country.
-In 2020, firearm-related deaths rose to the highest number on record and became the leading cause of death for children and adolescents in the U.S. Self-inflicted gun violence is a significant concern, with suicide accounting for more than half of all gun-related deaths (over 24,000) in 2020.
+In 2022, firearm-related deaths rose to the highest number on record and are the leading cause of death for children and adolescents in the U.S. Self-inflicted gun violence is a significant concern, with suicide accounting for more than half of all gun-related deaths (27,000 suicide deaths) in 2022.
 This contributes to the ongoing suicide crisis in this country, with suicide a leading cause of death.
 Firearms are the most common method used in suicide, with nearly 90% of suicide attempts with a gun resulting in death.

 While someone can experience suicidal ideation over a long period of time, a suicidal crisis often escalates quickly.
 For example, research has shown that the acute period of heightened risk for suicidal behavior is often only minutes or hours long.
 This is why limiting access to means of suicide can play a significant role in prevention, especially when focused on such lethal means as a firearm.